Introduction to Commodities Stock Market

 Yes, the obvious answer is either a supermarket or a grocery store.

-But If I tell you that, there exists a stock market of these commodities where the commodities are traded like shares, will you believe my sentence?
-You may wonder about this, but you don’t have any other option than to believe my sentence as this is an absolute truth.
-And the market where these commodities are traded is called as Commodities Stock Market.
+But If I tell you that there exists a stock market of these commodities where the commodities are traded like shares, will you believe my sentence?
+You may wonder about this, but you don’t have any other option than to believe my sentence, as this is an absolute truth.
+The market where these commodities are traded is called the Commodities Stock Market by people.

 Let’s understand more about this market.

-You must have got a little grip on the meaning of the commodities stock market.
-Yes, it is a physical or a virtual place where buying, selling, and trading raw or primary products takes place.
-Commodities stock market is the same as the equity market the only difference is that instead of buying or selling of shares, commodities are traded here.
-For investors’ purposes, there are currently about 50 major commodity markets worldwide that facilitate investment trade in nearly 100 primary commodities.
+You must have a little grip on the meaning of the commodities stock market.
+Yes, it is a physical or a virtual place where buying, selling, and trading raw or primary products occurs.
+The commodities stock market is similar to the equity market but involves trading commodities instead of buying or selling shares.
+For investors’ purposes, about 50 major commodity markets worldwide facilitate investment trade in nearly 100 primary commodities.

-Now you may think that how old these commodities market trends are?… As per the records they have been traced back to the 17th century when rice futures were traded in Japan.
+Now, you may think how old these commodities market trends are?… Records trace rice futures trading in Japan back to the 17th century.

-So throughout this article, you are reading the word commodities, commodities, and commodities.
-You must be wondering, what exactly comes in the category of commodities.
+So, throughout this article, you read the words commodities, commodities, and commodities.
+You must be wondering what exactly comes in the category of commodities.

 These commodities can be majorly classified into the following: